linxia25/cpnt260-a2/README.md

-﻿# CPNT 260: Web Design Fundamentals
+﻿# CPNT 260 Assignment 2: Card content block
-By Xia Lin January 28��2021
+By Xia Lin February 1, 2021

 ## Description
 A website for online sales of high-end furniture!